HuyTheKiller/VietnameseBalatro/README.md

 - Unzip the archive then drag and drop the "VietnameseBalatro" folder (nested folder with the same name is not allowed) into "Mods".
 Its respective directory for each OS will be:
 **Windows:** `%AppData%/Balatro`; **Mac:** `~/Library/Application Support/Balatro`; **Linux (WINE/Proton):** `~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro`

-# Important notes while using this mod
-- If you're using pure Lovely, you'll encounter a crash the next time you enter the game due to the following error: `attempt to index a nil value`
-- To minimize that, revert to English before closing Balatro.
-## How to solve the problem when it happens:
-- Move the "localization" folder outside "Mods" to somewhere else (anywhere but the initial spot works)
-- Launch Balatro via Steam to reset language option
-- Return folder to its initial position
 # To-do list
 - Add Vietnamese localization to well-known mods